pfashizzle/HVN_projekt2/README.md

 "sensor_pin": The GPIO pin to which the DS18X20 sensor is connected.
 "sensor_id": A unique identifier for your sensor.
-"measurement_interval": Measurement interval in seconds (e.g., 300 seconds for every 5 minutes).
+"measurement_interval": Measurement interval in seconds.
-Usage

 To start logging temperature data, upload the code to your microcontroller and ensure it's running.
 The code will read temperature data from the DS18X20 sensor at the specified interval and print it to the console.

 Customization